 The issue with most bike locks is that while bikes are getting lighter and lighter, secure locks are getting heavier and heavier.
 That’s because it’s the thickness of the metal chains and tubes that provides the additional security, however it also makes them cumbersome, heavy and impractical.

 Neil and his team harnessed the unique security properties of multiple innovative, lightweight materials to create a composite strap called Boaflexicore®.
-Each layer provides additional security, meaning that it can withstand sustained attack to the highest level (over 5 minutes) from tools like cable cutters, bolt croppers and hacksaws.
+Each layer provides additional security, meaning that it can withstand sustained attack to the highest level from tools like bolt croppers and hacksaws.
+Read our FAQs.